wessware/credit_worth_evaluation_ML_modelling/README.md

 ## Further Modelling

 Alternative ML models to be built to be used to determine if there can be a better score.

+On advanced modelling, we use a synthetic data generator to create more data points from the initial dataset and assesses the performance of our models on synthetic data.

+The ANN models improves from an rmse score of 0.39 to 0.30